parabix/parabix-devel-mirror/README-icgrep-1.00.txt

 To produce a count of matching lines only, use the command: icgrep -c r f

-To read the regexp to be matched from file rf use the command:
+To read the regexp to be matched from file regexpf use the command:

-icgrep -f rf f
+icgrep -f regexpf f

-icgrep supports standard egrep syntax, except for Posix character classes.   icgrep supports searches using ASCII or UTF-8.
-Unicode property classes are supported, e.g. \p{Ll} matching lower case Unicode letters and \P{script=Arab} matching all characters that are not in the Arabic script.
+See http://parabix.costar.sfu.ca/wiki/ICgrep for more information.

 BUILD

 To build icgrep, you need an installed LLVM system providing the core libraries.
 The distribution includes a suitable source code version of LLVM.
-You will also need BOOST, in particular the boost system library.

 To build LLVM,
 (L1) open a terminal window and cd to the llvm-build directory